eabay/oow/README.md

 $manager->addPlugin(new HelloWorld);
 ```

 This will print *Hello World* in the page footer.
+Check https://github.com/eabay/oo-wordpress-sample-plugin for sample plugin.

 You are free to create your classes as you want. `@Plugin` class annotation makes your class a plugin and `@Hook` method annotation hooks your its methods to actions and filters.
 If you semantically distinguish you action and filter hooks you can use `@Action` and `@Filter` annotations in method docblocks.
 Those are just synonyms and do exactly the same.